mootline/borderline/README.md

 - It generally kinda seems like overkill to create a traversal vectorspace and fire a whole pathfinding algorithm every frame that changes.
 Such is the price of beauty, I suppose.

 TODO:
+- [ ] Break apart the algorithm into smaller functions
+- [ ] Optimize the algorithm
 - [ ] Fix corners to use the path corners instead of the element corners
 - [ ] Add tests
 - [ ] Add examples